 Boise State University (University) is committed to providing a safe and productive working environment for all employees and volunteers.
-The University provides the following Occupation Health & Safety Program (OHSP) for all individuals working within Boise State animal facilities who are involved in the direct care of vertebrate animals and their living quarters, and those individuals who have direct contact with animals, their viable tissues, body fluids or wastes.
+The University Occupation Health & Safety Program (OHSP) applies to all individuals working within Boise State animal facilities who are involved in the direct care of vertebrate animals and their living quarters, and those individuals who have direct contact with animals, their viable tissues, body fluids or wastes.

 Please contact email@example.com with questions, concerns, or a referral to a health care professional.

 Occupational Health Services Provider

 University Health Services is the primary service provider for conducting health history evaluations and associated follow up along with non-life threatening medical needs.

 University Health Services

 St. Luke’s is another service provider for the University OHSP and medical care needs.

 Boise, ID 83702

 Students receiving course credit for lab or field work are not eligible for Workers Compensation coverage.
 Students should use their preferred medical provider.
 Students may wish to seek care from University Health Services.